afomi/datacatalog-api/doc/about.md

 # About the National Data Catalog API

-## Pre-Release Note
+## Alpha

-The National Data Catalog has not yet been launched.
-We plan on an early October 2009 release for both the Web App and the API.
+National Data Catalog is in alpha.
 Please consider this to be early-stage documentation.
 We are releasing it now (in rough form) to help internal development and to solicit feedback from our community.

 ## Overview